julieraptor/LIEE-DIFF-SVC-AI/README.md

 Do not release a model for pre-training other models if it has already been pre-trained with LIEE.

+Do not release a model pre-trained with LIEE that is intended to recreate the voice of a celebrity, copyrighted fictional character, or otherwise public figure.
+(Showcasing inferenced examples is OK.)

 ### Disclaimer
 Julieraptor holds no responsibility to any incidents, damage, or loss by the user from downloading or using the voice model or character.